-Jay is a man best-known for his book “Youtility”.
-He is a best-selling author of 5 books by NY Times.
+Jay is a man best-known for his book Youtility.
+He is a best-selling author of five books by the New York Times.
 He is the founder of five multi-million dollar companies.
-Jay has worked with more than 700 companies, including 35 of the FORTUNE 500 companies.
+Jay has worked with more than 700 companies, including 35 of the Fortune 500 companies.

 Twitter: @hnshah, Followers: 225K

 Hiten is another co-founder of KISSmetrics and Crazy Egg.
 At present, he is involved with Quick Sprout and Product Habits.
 He, along with Neil Patel, has always worked to maximize the potential of the projects he builds.
-He is an investor and an active advisor who invests and advises startups.
+He is an investor and an active advisor for startups.

 Twitter: @avinash, Followers: 189K

 Avinash is a well-known digital marketing evangelist at Google.
-He’s an author, a blogger, a web data analyst, and a great keynote speaker at B2B Marketing forum.
-With so many strings to his bow, he never fails to blow the audience away with his ultimate thinking and idea of the sales funnel.
-He is also known as the co-founder of Market Motive Inc. Which offers web-based courses and training for sales and marketing representatives in social media, web analytics, and SEO.
+He’s an author, a blogger, a web data analyst, and a great keynote speaker at B2B Marketing Forum.
+With so many strings to his bow, he never fails to blow the audience away with his thinking and ideas about the sales funnel.
+He is also known as the co-founder of Market Motive, Inc., which offers web-based courses and training for sales and marketing representatives in social media, web analytics, and SEO.

 Twitter: @jeffbullas, Followers: 563K

 Jeff Bullas is one of the top ten social media influencers, according to Forbes.
 He is the CEO at Jeffbullas.com, which receives over 5 million visitors a year.
-He is well-known for a variety of reasons.
-Like being a bestselling author and keynote speaker.
-As well as a content influencer, a digital entrepreneur, blogger, and of course, a digital strategist.
+He is well-known for a variety of reasons: being a bestselling author and keynote speaker, as well as a content influencer, a digital entrepreneur, blogger, and of course, a digital strategist.
 He was awarded and recognized by social media examiner in 2013.